Dynatrace/dynatrace-automation-tools/docs/Development.md

 To generate a new release of the application ,cd into `cli` and use the command `npm run pack`.
 This would generate executables in the `cli/executables` folder.
 Test the cli by using `./executables/dt-automation-cli-linux -h`.
-To generate a new docker container use the command first run `npm run pack` and then `npm run docker`.This would copy the Linux executable file and put it in a docker container.
+To generate a new docker container use the command first run `npm run pack` and then `npm run docker`.
+This would copy the Linux executable file and put it in a docker container.